Efficiency in Lung Transplant Allocation Strategies

-Here we characterize patients' health states in terms of linear combinations of the covariates, in which the coefficients of the covariates are inherited from the estimates in the proportional hazards models.
-Table \ref{t1} and \ref{t2} in the Appendix list covariates and their estimated coefficients.
-Each patients' health state at waiting time $ s $ is defined to be the pair $(S_{wl}(s),S_{\mu}(s))$, where $ S_{wl}(s) $ and $ S_{\mu}(s) $ are, respectively, values of the linear combinations of covariates at $ s $ in the proportional hazards models for waiting list and post-transplant survivals.
+Patients' health states are characterized in terms of the linear combinations of the covariates in the proportional hazards models, with the estimated regression coefficients being the weights associated with the covariates.
+Each patients' health state at waiting time $ s $ is defined as the pair $(S_{wl}(s),S_{\mu}(s))$, where $ S_{wl}(s) $ and $ S_{\mu}(s) $ are, respectively, values of the linear combinations of covariates at $ s $ in the proportional hazards models for in-waiting-list and post-transplant survivals.

 Characterizations of transitions in health states are based on observations from exploratory analysis of the data.
 Covariates relevant to waiting list and post-transplant survivals are categorized into deterministic and stochastic variables.
 Deterministic variables are those remain mostly constant or are deterministic functions of waiting time.
 Covariates such as age, diagnosis group and detailed diagnosis fall into this category.
 Stochastic variables are those change randomly while patients are waiting for transplants.
 Examples of stochastic variables include BMI, functional assistance status, ventilation status, creatinine, oxygen and six minute walk distance.